alan-turing-institute/AutisticaCitizenScience/get-involved/README.md

 ## Get involved

 There are lots of ways to get involved, depending on the time you have, your skillset, and what you're interested in.
-The diagram below shows just some of the ways other people have helped so far!
+The diagram below shows just some of the ways people have helped so far!

 ![](https://i.imgur.com/tmk03A7.png)